Coincident/XCOMClassicRemastered/README.md

 ## Changelog
+* 1.2 - OXCE is now supported.
+Fixed references to non-existing research topics.
 * 1.1 - Removed bigSprite property from Snakeman and Muton fixed melee weapons, which should not be seen.
 This fixes a problem when loading the mod with the latest nightly version of OpenXcom
 * 1.0 - First official release